dolox/fallback/README.md

 This configuration parameter allows you to enforce [AMD (Asynchronous Module Definitions)](https://github.com/amdjs/amdjs-api/blob/master/AMD.md) for the Fallback JS library.

 AMD for the library is enabled, but it's not enforced by default.
-In other words, if a library that supports AMD attempts to load, it won't be used as a module, it instead will be retained in the global scope of the page, untethered by the Fallback JS library.
+In other words, if a library that supports AMD attempts loads on the page, it will not be be used as a module, it instead will be retained in the `window` `global` on the page, untethered by the Fallback JS library.

-By enabling AMD, any JavaScript libraries that support it will no longer be available in the global scope (the `window` object) of your page.
+By enabling AMD, any JavaScript libraries that support it will no longer be available in the `window` `global` on your page.
 The reasoning behind this is to encapsulate JavaScript libraries so that they're contained and not dirtying up the global scope.
+This has been proven to be useful when used at an advanced level.

-This can be useful when used at an advanced level.
-In practice the level of complexitiy and time required to invest just to make this work properly isn't practical for most projects seeking a simply solution.
-Therefore this feature is `disabled` by default.
-Use this feature at your own discretion.
+**Reality Check:** In practice the level of complexitiy and time required to invest just to make this work properly isn't practical for most projects seeking a simplified solution of lazy loading libraries.
+Therefore this feature is `disabled` by default. *Use this feature at your own discretion.*

 **Example:**